argonne-lcf/user-guides/docs/aurora/data-science/frameworks/openvino.md

 # Model Inference with OpenVINO

 OpenVINO is a library developed by Intel specifically designed for accelerating inference of ML models on their CPU and GPU hardware.
-This page contains build and run instructions for Python and C/C++ examples, but please refer to the [OpenVINO Github page](https://github.com/openvinotoolkit/openvino) for more information.
+This page contains build and run instructions for Python, but please refer to the [OpenVINO Github page](https://github.com/openvinotoolkit/openvino) for more information.

-## Instlling the OpenVINO Python Runtime and CLI Tools
+## Installing the OpenVINO Python Runtime and CLI Tools
 OpenVINO does not come with the default frameworks module on Aurora, but it can be installed manually within a Python virtual environment as shown below
 ```bash
 module load frameworks/2024.2.1_u1